Community Stories

 What options does the Community Foundation offer for planned giving?

-We have flexible giving options:
+We offer flexible giving options:

 • Norma Schuiteman Sustaining Fund.
 Through gifts to this fund, you can invest directly in the Community Foundation’s programs and operations, helping to ensure that we have the committed, professional staff we need to advise and fulfill the wishes of community donors.